Mr-Ahmadi/Orthogonal-Gradient-Descent/README.md

 **Comparative Results:**

   * **Standard SGD:** When training on Task 2 (similar) after Task 1, the MSE on Task 1 increased from 0.000183 to 0.362654.
-After training on Task 3 (different), the MSE on Task 1 further rose to 1.026326[cite: 6].
+After training on Task 3 (different), the MSE on Task 1 further rose to 1.026326.
 This indicates a significant loss of performance on Task 1.
-  * **OGD:** With OGD, the MSE on Task 1 after training on Task 2 was 0.099431, and after training on Task 3, it was 0.146633[cite: 6].
-This demonstrates that OGD considerably limits the increase in MSE on previous tasks, effectively preserving learned knowledge[cite: 6].
+  * **OGD:** With OGD, the MSE on Task 1 after training on Task 2 was 0.099431, and after training on Task 3, it was 0.146633.
+This demonstrates that OGD considerably limits the increase in MSE on previous tasks, effectively preserving learned knowledge.

 ## Usage